mozilla/extension-workshop/README.md

 yarn start
 ```

-**NOTE:** Running locally will show unpublished content that uses the `published: false` convention in frontmatter.
+**ℹ️ NOTE:** Running locally will show unpublished content that uses the `published: false` convention in frontmatter.
 Content with `published: false` will not be available on stage or production.

 ### Available yarn commands